Power analysis

 Power is determined by the following:

 Generally speaking, when the alpha level, the effect size, or the sample size increases, the power level increases.
-Please view this QuickTime animated demo to learn the above relationships If you want to examine the relationships frame by frame, please look at this Shockwave slide show (Caution: Both modules are large in file size, please view them through a T1 network rather than a modem connection).
+Please view this set of PowerPoint slides to learn the detail.

 Balancing Type I and Type II errors